Working with AI Models

 Refreshing the Registry

-# In your application code (e.g., a background job scheduler)
+# In your application code (console, background job, etc.)

 RubyLLM.models.refresh!